essentialprogramming/spring-boot-jwt/README.md

 The Resource Server's endpoints are protected from external request and are only accessible with valid JWT token emitted by the Auth Server.
 The verification process consists in a filter chain containing the following two filters:
-* **Cookie verification filter**: in case of previous successful token authorization a token is set in the Cookie and for further request the Cookie is verified first.
+* **Cookie verification filter**: for every incoming request for the protected resources Cookie is verified first.
 If it exists and it contain a valid JWT token, authorization is successful, else the filter chain jumps to the following filter:
 * **JWT token verification filter**: if no successful Cookie authorization happened before the token verification filter checks if a valid JWT token is present as URL parameter.
-If not, the filter redirects to the Auth server, otherwise authentication is considered successful.
+If not, the filter redirects to the Auth server, otherwise authentication is considered successful and a JWT token is set on the Cookie.

 ## Auth server